ABOUT ASSOCIATE PROFESSOR DAVID HEWETT:

 When not performing colonoscopy or in the clinic, you will find David enjoying time with his wife, Emma, an obstetric anaesthetist, and their four children, or trying to improve his Japanese and classical piano.

 With us, you’ll always receive excellence in specialist healthcare.
-In addition, our wait times are less than one week, we offer a choice of locations, and as a bulk-billing practice, we’ll help you to save on out-of-pocket expenses, and in some cases have no out-of-pocket expenses.
+In addition, we offer a choice of locations, and as a bulk-billing practice, we’ll help you to save on out-of-pocket expenses, and in some cases have no out-of-pocket expenses.